junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Reported by the Committee on Judiciary.
 H. Rept.
 110-341, Part I.
 - 2007-09-24 — Reported by the Committee on Judiciary.
 H. Rept.
 110-341, Part I.
 - 2007-09-25 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-09-24 — Cleared for White House.
+- 2008-09-24 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-24 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S9350)
+- 2008-09-24 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S9350)